jessemillar/man-hours-badge/README.md

 	- If the difference is > 8 hours, add 1 hour to the total man hours (to account for design/ramp up time not represented by commit history)
 1. Report back the total number of hours

+The algorithm only looks at the `master` branch and assumes a healthy, regular commit cadence.

 ### Heroku

 You can easily deploy Man Hours to your own Heroku account if you'd like.
 You'll need to add a "Heroku Redis" add-on to your application post-deploy.